October 28, 2025

 The most important forms of e-learning

-E-learning has many faces: from structured online courses to short learning tidbits for in between – everything is possible.
-(Here you can find out how companies use learning platforms in practice.)
-The most important formats:
+E-learning has many faces: from structured online courses to short learning bites in between - everything is possible.

-Participants work through the content at their own pace and can jump back or repeat topics at any time.
+Participants work on the content at their own pace and can jump back or repeat topics at any time.
 This makes online courses ideal for internal training, product training, or continuing education that needs to be regularly updated.

 4. Microlearning

-In mobile learning, the learning process takes place directly on the smartphone or tablet.
+With mobile learning, the learning process takes place directly on the smartphone or tablet.

 Why e-learning is becoming increasingly important